Moon Tarot Card Meaning

 When I get this card, I let the querent know they're in for an emotional and mental rollercoaster ride.
 They're going to be moody, sensitive, and a little irrational.
 They can do two things, either wander through this crazy, lunatic landscape howling at the moon (get drunk, wallow in depression, alienate friends and family with wild, antisocial behavior), or get in a boat and go through it purposefully.
 Meaning that they should probably take up painting, writing poetry or some other creative endeavor where they can transform all they're seeing and feeling into something beautiful.

 Learn the Moon tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.